 How to Roast Vegetables with This Easy Technique

-It only takes 3 easy steps to make perfectly roasted vegetables every time.
+It only takes 3 easy steps to make the best roasted vegetables every time.
+They're delicious, healthy and perfect for busy weeknights or when you need to feed a crowd.
 Learn this technique and you'll be able to roast any vegetable without a recipe.

 Pictured recipe: Sheet-Pan Roasted Root Vegetables

 I have a theory that the only reason people think they don't like vegetables is because they haven't been cooking them right.
 When you think of the vegetables you pushed aside in childhood, I bet you think of mushy Brussels sprouts, limp broccoli and soggy carrots.
 Mushy, waterlogged, limp veggies are a common result of steaming or boiling your vegetables.
 But if you crave vegetables that are crisp on the outside, soft on the inside with caramelized, browned edges-give roasting a try.
 When you cook at temperatures above 330°F, the delicious process of caramelization kicks in (when you steam, it doesn't get above 212°F).
 At those hotter temperatures the natural sugars in vegetables, meat-even bread-turn nutty and richly sweet, giving that brown and almost crispy exterior.
 It's my absolute favorite fail-proof method for delicious vegetables that everyone actually wants to eat.